pkic/pkimm/categories/change-management-and-agility/_index.md

 The policy for change management and agility should be documented and approved by the management.
 The policy contains principles and boundaries for the implementation of the change management and agility requirements.
 Typically, it can be documented on the organizational level and applied to all systems and services, including the PKI implementation.

-The PKI may have specific requirements for change management and agility, and therefore it can be recommended to have a separate policy for the PKI implementation.
-The policy should be aligned with the organizational policy and should be approved by the responsible personnel for the PKI.
+The PKI may have specific requirements for change management and agility, and therefore it may be recommended to have a separate policy for the PKI implementation.
+The policy should be aligned with organizational policy and should be approved by the responsible personnel for the PKI.

 The policy contains the following information:
-- Approach to the change management and agility
+- Approach to change management and agility
-- Principles and boundaries for the change management and agility
+- Principles and boundaries for change management and agility
 - Roles and responsibilities
-- Requirements for the change management and agility
+- Requirements for change management and agility
-- Tools and technologies used for the change management
+- Tools and technologies used for change management
 - And other relevant information

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
 - Documented policy for change management and agility
-- Alignment with the organizational policy
+- Alignment with organizational policy
 - Approval by the management
 - Understanding of the policy by the PKI personnel
 - And other relevant evidence